galtx-centex/galtx-centex.github.io/adopt/adopt.md

 permalink: /adopt/
 ---

+## New Texas Sales Tax Regulations
+### Sales Tax now required on Animal Adoptions

+Texas law requires that all humane organizations (Rescues, SPCA’s, Humane Societies, State nonprofit, and charitable 501c3 exempt orgs) collect from the adopter and remit sales/use tax to the Texas Comptroller on their adoption fees.
+The only entities in Texas that are exempt from collecting sales tax from the adopters are municipal animal control agencies/shelters operated by a county or city.

+Beginning <u>1/1/2020</u>, we will be required by the State to collect and remit sales tax to the State on our adoption fees.
+Our standard adoption fees are:

+* 1 - 6 years old $350 + 8.25% Total $378.88
+* 7-9 years old $275 + 8.25% Total $297.69
+* 10 & up $225 + 8.25% Total $243.56

 ## Adopting a Greyhound from GALT-Central Texas

 The application is processed in several steps.
 We want to get a feel for your family life to begin considering the right